Table of Contents

 God never had any other purpose than salvation for the members of the human family.
-For God “will have all men to be saved, and to come unto the knowledge of the truth” (1 Tim.
-2:4).
+The Bible declares, God “will have all men to be saved, and to come unto the knowledge of the truth” (1 Timothy 2:4).
 He is “not willing that any should perish, but that all should come to repentance” (2 Peter 3:9).
-“As I live, saith the Lord God, I have no pleasure in the death of the wicked; but that the wicked turn from his way and live” (Eze.
-33:11).
+He says, “As I live, saith the Lord God, I have no pleasure in the death of the wicked; but that the wicked turn from his way and live” (Ezekiel 33:11).

 While salvation is offered freely to all, not all accept the gospel invitation.
-“Many are called, but few are chosen” (Matt.
-22:14; cf. ch.
-20:16).
-Salvation is not forced upon us against our will.
-If we choose to oppose and resist God’s purpose, we shall be lost.
-God created man with the freedom of choice.
+“Many are called, but few are chosen” (Matthew 22:14).
+Salvation is not forced upon man against his will.
+If a person chooses to oppose and resist God’s purpose, he can do so.
+God creates man with the freedom of choice.
 He declares, “I set before you today life and prosperity, death and destruction” (Deuteronomy 30:15).

-Divine foreknowledge and divine predestination in no way exclude human liberty.
-Nowhere does Paul, or any other Bible writer, suggest that God has predestined certain men to be saved and certain others to be lost, regardless of their own choice in the matter.
+Divine foreknowledge and divine predestination in no way take away the human liberty.
+The Bible doesn’t teach that God has predestined certain men to be saved and certain others to be lost, regardless of their own choice in the matter.
 To accuse God of that is a slander upon His infinite love and justice (Deuteronomy 32:4; Psalm 99:4; John 3:16).

 In His service,